rx-stud-io/r18r/README.md

 4. Use the `translate` function in your package to return messages in the supported languages, generate localized plots etc.

 For an example implementation, check out the `r18r.example` package's `zzz.R` file for init and `example.R` for a translation call.

+## Acknowledgements

+This package was heavily inspired by previous work of others, so expressing my gratitude to

+* Michael Chirico for `potools` and driving the recent translation efforts around R, including the awesome [tutorial at useR!
+2021](https://contributor.r-project.org/translating-r-to-your-language/).
+* Michael Lawrence for maintaining and managing [translations in R Core](https://translation.r-project.org/).
+* Heather Turner and Saranjeet Kaur for the Collaboration Campfires series on "Learn how to contribute to R!", including the overview on R's process for localization and "How to Contribute to a Translation Team".
+* The authors of the `hexSticker` R package, [vecteezy.com](https://www.vecteezy.com/vector-art/3001221-freehand-world-map-sketch-on-white-background), and Tart Workshop for their contributions to the hex logo of the package.
+* [Rx Studio Inc.](https://rx.studio) for sponsoring the internal development and the open-sourcing efforts of this project.